alexdenker/ktc2023_conditional_diffusion/README.md

 ## Method

 Our goal is to train a [conditional diffusion model](https://arxiv.org/abs/2111.13606), to sample from the conditional distribution $p(\sigma|c)$.
 Here, $\sigma$ denotes the conductivity map (interpolated to the $256 \times 256$ pixel grid) and $c$ some conditional input.
 Note that we do not use the raw measurements $U$ directly as the conditional input.
 Instead, we use an initial reconstruction method $\mathcal{R}$ and make use of the initial reconstruction $\mathcal{R}(U)$.
 Further, this initial reconstruction is interpolated to the $256 \times 256$ pixel grid.
 This has the practical advantage that we can implement the diffusion model as a convolutional neural network and the method is independent of the underlying mesh.

+Note that the backbone of our approach used exactly the same network architecture as in our other repository.

 ### Diffusion models